davidbradway/resume-bibtex/resume_with_citations.md

     Research Scientist, 2014 - present

-    -   Managing clinical trials on ultrsound imaging in fetal and liver clinics
+    -   Clincal research coordination for studies on ultrsound imaging in the engineering lab, as well as hospital fetal and liver clinics
-    -   Working with graduate students on NIH-funded research
+    -   Collaborating with both industry and external academic partners as well as Duke graduate students on NIH-funded research
-    -   Contributed to several funded NIH grant applications
+    -   Developing technical tools, curating data, and managing documentation for the laboratory

 *   **Technical University of Denmark (DTU)** (Kongens Lyngby, Denmark)